 A physiotherapist and beautician also visit the boarding house weekly to support the girls.

-Prep time (or study time) is held from 6.30pm to 8.30pm, Monday to Thursday and is intended to provide the opportunity for homework to be done, additional background reading, revision, and study for tests and exams.
-Tutors are available throughout prep time and can also be booked for private tuition from 8.30pm to 9.00pm Monday - Thursday.
+Prep time (or study time) is held from 6.30pm to 8.30pm, Monday to Thursday and is intended to provide the opportunity for homework to be done, as well as additional background reading, revision, and study for tests and exams.
+Tutors are available throughout prep time and can also be booked for private tuition from 8.30pm to 9.00pm Monday to Thursday.
 St Mary’s has more than 20 tutors available to the boarders.